linktohack/helm-stack/README.md

 # Advance: Full override
 The properies of the manifests can be overridden (merged) with the values from `services.XXX.Kind` and `volumes.XXX.Kind`.

-You now to take the full responsablity because while this is a deep merge operation, you cannot set the value of an invidual item inside a list but the whole list instead.
+You will now to have full control of the output manifests.
+While this is a deep merge operation, apart from the `containers` properties bellow, you cannot set the value of an invidual item inside a list but have to replace the whole list instead.

-The full list of all the `Kind`s can be found in the example bellow, please note that `services.XXX.imagePullPolicy` and `volumes.XXX.storage` has already existed as external keys
+The full list of all the `Kind`s can be found in the example bellow, please note that `services.XXX.imagePullPolicy` and `volumes.XXX.storage` have already existed as extra keys

 ```yaml
 services: